-Top 10 Tips Flying With a Power Wheelchair
+The Ultimate Guide to Flying With a Power Wheelchair

 This article is written in co-authorship with two power-wheelchair users and experienced travelers: Catherine Sokol, WTW blog contributor, travel enthusiast, and budding disability advocate, and Valeria Rocha, one of WTW's talented software engineers.

-Before purchasing a ticket
+Before Purchasing a Ticket

 Unfortunately, there is little standardization on policies that apply to travelers who use a power wheelchair.
 It depends not only on your destination's legal regulations but also on the airline's policies.